Roeperni/bomarkdown/README.md

 bomarkdown.renderlegend : Specifies if a legend block is computed and added a the bottom of the svg

 ### Complex settings:

+#### bomarkdown.iconjson
+This settings list the path off all the icon json of the database.
+You can add or remove a path here.
+In order for the addicon update feature to work you should name the json file \<icon folder name>_Icons.json and store it next to your icon folder.

 #### bomarkdown.Linksdefinition